Pulled Apart - Part V: You are a DB server with SQLite

-One of the design decisions for Pull, is that it should just run without the need for an install.
-This requirement means that everything it needs to run should be available all the time and this brought an interesting problem to my design.
-The issue was that I needed a database to store all the info Pull uses (podcasts, episodes etc…) but I couldn’t require people to install SQL Server Express or PostgreSQL.
+One of the design decisions for Pull is that it should run without needing an install.
+This requirement meant that everything it needed to run should always be available, and this presented an interesting design problem: I needed a database to store all the information Pull uses (podcasts, episodes, etc.) but couldn’t require users to install SQL Server Express or PostgreSQL.

-The solution was to use a file based database called SQLite, which requires just a few dll files to provide all the database functionality I would expect to my application to use but without the need for a database server.
-As this is a .NET application I used one of the wrappers for .NET called System.Data.SQLite.
-Usage with System.Data.SQLite can be via ADO.NET like code or via the Entity Framework.
+The solution was to use a file-based database called SQLite, which only requires a few DLL files to provide full database functionality without needing a database server.
+Since this is a .NET application, I used one of the wrappers for .NET called System.Data.SQLite.
+Usage with System.Data.SQLite can be done via ADO.NET-like code or through the Entity Framework.

 Mapping

-Mapping of my classes to the database is done using a simple attribute which has a name and primary key indicator.
-For example the log class looks like the following.
-Note that I use the same attribute for columns and tables as I assume Class=Table and Property=Column.
-In the following all the properties names match the DB column names, but this is not a requirement.
+Mapping between my classes and the database uses a simple attribute with a name and a primary key indicator.
+For example, the Log class looks like this—note that I reuse the same attribute for both columns and tables, assuming Class=Table and Property=Column.
+While property names often match database column names, this isn’t a requirement.

 [DataStore(Name = "Log")]